megakemp/megakemp.github.io/_posts/2017-09-13-the-next-step.md

 ## What's Next

-Basically, I'm going to work on the same things I did before, only instead of doing them in my spare time, I made them my day job.
+Basically, I'm going to be working on the same things I did before in my spare time, only now they _are_ my day job.

 I'll continue to make courses for Pluralsight.[^2] I'll also be doing [on-site training][9] with presentations and [workshops][10].

-In addition to that, I'll be offering a new service which combines education and productivity.
-I call it [_teaching by doing_][11].
+In addition to that, I'll be offering a new service which combines education with productivity: I call it [_teaching by doing_][11].
 You can read more about that in my [offering page][11], if you're interested.

 That's all for now.
 If you've made it this far, thank you for reading.
 Exciting times are ahead and I can't wait to get started.